gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 is a torus $$T^2$$.

-The Chern number is the integral of the Berry curvature over this torus — the total flux of curvature through the Brillouin zone.
+The Chern number is the integral of the Berry curvature over this torus, the total flux of curvature through the Brillouin zone.

-By the **Gauss-Bonnet theorem** in this context, this integral must be an integer.
+By **Chern's theorem**, this flux, the integral of the first Chern class, is necessarily an integer.

 **The physical meaning:**